iiab/iiab/roles/calibre-web/README.rst

 Configuration
 -------------

-To configure calibre-web, login as user 'Admin' then click 'Admin' on top.
+To configure calibre-web, log in as user 'Admin' then click 'Admin' on top.
 Check 'Configuration' options near the bottom of the page.

 Critical settings are stored in::